Most California employees either wait too long to contact an attorney. Or, they never do at all. The consequences can be expensive.

-OVERWORKED WAREHOUSE WORKER – A 35-year old warehouse worker in central California works so much that he us unable to take his regular scheduled breaks.
+OVERWORKED WAREHOUSE WORKER – A 35-year old warehouse worker in central California works so much that he cannot take his regular scheduled breaks.
 He has missed work breaks for years.
 One day, he complains to his boss.
 The next day he is fired.

 PREGNANT SECRETARY – A 30-year old secretary in Southern California is excited about being 3-months pregnant.
 One day, she comes into work, sits her boss down, and tell him that she is pregnant.
 The next day she is fired.